 Massachusetts Lawyer for Fair Alimony and Spousal Support

 Alimony and child support are generally based largely on what each of the divorcing spouses can reasonably earn.
 That means that if one spouse takes a job that pays less than what he or she could earn based on education and experience, the courts will sometimes calculate the support amount based on the higher figure.
-At Massachusetts Family Law Group, our attorneys assist those accused of deliberately seeking under-employment, as well as those whose spouse has quit his or her job for a lower-paying position.
+At Pollack Law Group, P.C., our attorneys assist those accused of deliberately seeking under-employment, as well as those whose spouse has quit his or her job for a lower-paying position.

 Typical Under-Employment Scenario